Collection Name Sort descending Description (format)

 Oregon Residents in Alaska's Historical Fishing

-Interviews with former or current commercial fishermen in and around Newport, Oregon and Kodiak, Alaska exploring their involvement in Alaska fishing during the 1960s through 1980s.
-Funding provided by NOAA Preserve America Initiative, part of Preserve America and by NOAA/NMFS.
+Interviews with former or current commercial fishermen in and around Newport, Oregon, and Kodiak, Alaska, exploring their involvement in Alaska fishing during the 1960s through 1980s.
+Funding was provided by the NOAA Preserve America Initiative, part of Preserve America, and by the National Marine Fisheries Service.

 Peconic Estuary Interviews